codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-releases-management.md

 For Helm 2 releases, Codefresh will try to find the server component (Tiller) in the cluster in the namespace that you define. -->

-### Viewing details and history for a Helm release
+{:start="2"}

-Clicking on a release name will take you to its details, showing the individual services that comprise it.
+1. To see details for a specific release, click the release name.

 {% include
 image.html